gbeckers/Birdwatcher/docs/recipes/concatenatingtransformations.rst

     ...    .draw_framenumbers()
     ...    .tovideo('myvideo_resized', framerate=vfs.avgframerate))

-The 1) decodes the video (``iter_frames``), 2) resizes the video (``resize``) , 3) converts color to gray values (``togray``), 4) blurs frame images (``blur``), 5) draws frame numbers on frames (``draw_framenumbers``), and 6) encodes and saves the video (``tovideo``).
+This 1) decodes the video (``iter_frames``), 2) resizes the video (``resize``) , 3) converts color to gray values (``togray``), 4) blurs frame images (``blur``), 5) draws frame numbers on frames (``draw_framenumbers``), and 6) encodes and saves the video (``tovideo``).

-Concatenation avoids decoding and encoding a video, which is computationally intensive, multiple times.
-Also multiple decoding-transformation-encording rounds would lead to more loss of information as most video codecs apply lossy compression.
+Concatenation avoids decoding and encoding a video multiple times, which is computationally intensive.
+In addition, multiple decoding-transformation-encoding rounds would lead to more loss of information as most video codecs apply lossy compression.